bessagroup/CRATE/docs/source/index.rst

 - **Step 4 (Output): Post-process results.**

-    * The fourth-step consists in post-processing the simulation results;
+    * The fourth-step consists in **post-processing the simulation results**;

-    * CRATE generates several output files during running time that are collectively stored in a single output directory created in the same path and sharing the same name as the input data file.
+    * CRATE generates **several output files** during running time that are collectively stored in a single output directory created in the same path and sharing the same name as the input data file.
 Among these output files, three are particularly useful:

         - :code:`.screen` file - A log file where all the data displayed in the default standard output device is stored;

-        - :code:`.hres` file - A file where the macro-scale material response is stored, i.e., the homogenized stress-strain response of the RVE computed at every macro-scale loading increment;
+        - :code:`.hres` file - A file where the macro-scale material response is stored, i.e., the homogenized stress-strain response of the RVE computed at every macro-scale loading increment (show below);

         - :code:`.efftan` file - A file where the RVE effective material consistent tangent modulus computed at every macro-scale loading increment is stored;

-        - :code:`.vti` file - A VTK XML output file associated with a given macro-scale loading increment that allows the RVE relevant physical data to be conveniently analyzed with a suitable visualization software (e.g. `ParaView <https://www.paraview.org/>`_).
+        - :code:`.vti` file - A VTK XML output file associated with a given macro-scale loading increment that allows the RVE relevant physical data to be conveniently analyzed with a suitable visualization software (e.g. `ParaView <https://www.paraview.org/>`_) (show below).

     |